-Debate: should we use DNA testing to tackle dog fouling?
+Debate: Use DNA testing to tackle dog fouling?
 Part 1

 Over in the US, one company is pioneering a hi-tech but politically charged solution to the global dog mess headache - but is it ethical and could it work over here?
 In the first of two posts on each side of the debate, Councillor Robert Coghill says why he's in favour of dog DNA registers and the testing of dog poo to trace culprits and their irresponsible owners